KRnils/BattleshipsCLI/README.md

 * The player is offered to play again.
 If they choose to play again the game starts over from the game size selection step.

 ## Flowchart

+This is the flowchart showing the intended game flow.

 ![Flowchart, made with Whimsical, see credits](readme/battleship_flow_chart.png) Click for full size